zvoltz/decision-maker/README.md

 ## File Format
 The program can currently use both Excel (.xlsx) and database (.db) files.
 ### Excel
 An Excel (.xlsx) file should start with A1 being blank.
 The rest of the A row is a list of names.
 The first column is a list of items.
 Their intersections are colored cells: red (FF0000) for disliking the item, yellow (FFFF00) for neutral, white/black (FFFFFF/000000) for no opinion, and green (00FF00) for liking it.
-Any other colors will cause errors.
+Any other colors will be counted as no opinion.
 The file should look like this:

 ![Example format](example_format.png)